 5-Minute Breakfast Tacos

-Ahhh breakfast.
-My favorite meal of the day.
-I’m one of those people that can have breakfast for lunch and/or dinner.
+I’m one of those people that can have breakfast for lunch and dinner.
 You ever do that?
 We especially are fond of brunch over here since it usually entails sleeping in and having breakfast.
-Today’s post is a simple breakfast (or brunch) recipe that I made last week.
+Today’s post is a super simple breakfast (or brunch) recipe that I made last week.
+Plus, I’ll show you how to cook scrambled eggs in a stainless steel pan.
 It literally took five minutes to make.

 1 tablespoon butter

 2 whole eggs + 1 more egg white

 3 corn tortillas